-Since our objective is to minimize the single UE's latency of all traffic types which share the same frequency band, the optimization problem for the proposed E2E multi-path solution is proposed to be formulated as below: \begin{Prob}[Optimal UL E2E Multi-path Problem] \end{Prob} where $T_i^{max}$ is the maximum latency constraint of traffic type $i$. $N_t$ is the number of traffic types of single UE. $u_i^1(\alpha_i, P_1)$ and $u_i^2(\alpha_i, P_2)$ are expressed in Eq. (\ref{eqn: latencyPath1}) and Eq. (\ref{eqn: latencyPath2}), respectively.
-As the instant latency of a traffic type in each time interval is determined by the maximum one between two paths, we thereby use $\mathrm{max}\left( u_i^1(\alpha_i, P_1), u_i^2(\alpha_i, P_2)\right)$ to indicate the estimated instant latency of traffic type $i$.
+Meanwhile, the estimated instant latency of traffic type $i$ over N3 link on path 1 is { } where $c_i^1$ (bits/sec) is the guaranteed bit rate (GBR) of traffic type $i$ over N3 link on path 1, which is assumed to follow a uniform distribution characterized by a lower bound and a upper bound.
+As a result, the estimated total instant UL latency of transmitting data for traffic type $i\in I$ via path 1 is given by { } Similarly, the estimated total instant UL latency of transmitting data for traffic type $i\in I$ via path 2 is { } where $T_i^2(\alpha_i, P_2)$ is the instant latency of traffic type $i$ over the wireless link on path 2 at the beginning of a time interval which is expressed as { } where $R_2^{UL}(P_2)$ is the data rate of the wireless link on path 2 at the beginning of a time interval, which is a function of transmit power $P_2$ allocated to path 2.
+Then $R_2^{UL}(P_2)$ is expressed as { } where $B_2$ is the bandwidth assigned by BS 2, and $P_{RX}(P_2)$ is the RX power at the BS 2, given that the allocated transmit power from UE is $P_2$.
+Meanwhile, the estimated instant latency of traffic type $i$ over the N3 link on path 2 is { } where $c_i^2$ (bits/sec) is the GBR of traffic type $i$ over N3 link on path 2.
+Since our objective is to minimize the UE's latency of all traffic types which share the same frequency band, the optimization problem for the proposed E2E multi-path solution is proposed to be formulated as below: { \begin{Prob}[Proposed UL E2E Multi-path Solution] \end{Prob}} where $T_i^{max}$ is the maximum latency constraint of traffic type $i$. $N_t$ is the number of traffic types. $u_i^1(\alpha_i, P_1)$ and $u_i^2(\alpha_i, P_2)$ are expressed in Eq. (\ref{eqn: latencyPath1}) and Eq. (\ref{eqn: latencyPath2}), respectively.
+As the instant latency of a traffic type in each time interval is determined by the maximum one between two paths, we thereby use $\mathrm{max}\left( u_i^1(\alpha_i, P_1), u_i^2(\alpha_i, P_2)\right)$ to represent the estimated instant latency of traffic type $i$.
 The constraints C1 and C2 indicate that the estimated instant latency of traffic type $i$ on each path should not exceed the maximum latency constraint $T_i^{max}$.
 C3 defines the range of traffic ratio on path 1.
 It should be noted that $\alpha_i = 0$ is the case when entire UL traffic goes via path 2, while $\alpha_i = 1$ is the case when entire UL traffic goes via path 1.
 The constraints C4 and C5 define the range of the transmit power allocated to each path, and C6 indicates that the sum of allocated transmit power should be the total transmit power $P_{tot}$.
 Since the optimization decision is made at the UE side, UE only optimizes the UE's transmit power and traffic ratio of each traffic type.
-In other words, optimization on the bandwidth assigned by the BS side is not considered in this problem.
+Hence, optimization on the bandwidth assigned by the BS side is not considered in the solution.